rxseven/docker-playground/README.md

 └── docker-compose.yml
 ```

-**4.** Add a custom domain name to the local Hosts file on your local machine to point the domain name to the IP address of the environment you want to run:
+**4.** Add a custom domain name to the local Hosts file on your local machine to point the domain name to the IP address of the environment you want to run, which is the `localhost`:

 ```sh
 sudo nano /etc/hosts
 ```

-Enter superuser password, then add the line below at the end of the existing list:
+Enter superuser password, then add the line below at the end of the existing entries:

 ```
 127.0.0.1 onigiri-webapp.herokuapp.com